infinum/frontend-handbook/React/Project structure.md

 1. `core` - primitives, low level components
 2. `shared` - components that are shared all across the app
 3. `features` - root folder for components based on a specific feature (could be scoped by page or island)
-3. `icons` - SVG icons used throughout the application

 Folder naming rules: